 A small bathroom can be transformed into an elegant space with simple, clean lines and contemporary features, so keep patterns to a minimum and choose attractive finishes, like a large natural stone wall and floor tiles.

-By combining slimline storage units, a back to wall toilet unit and a vanity unit, you can fit loads of storage into a small space
+With fitted bathroom furniture, including a back to wall toilet unit and a vanity unit, you can squeeze loads of storage into a small space

 3. Bring in the light

 It’s an undeniable fact that light plays an important role in the overall perception of an interior.
 When natural light reflects off surfaces, it creates the illusion of a larger space.
 You can use this to your advantage, by maximising any natural light from windows or skylights with a mirror.

 Think carefully about how you maximise lighting, especially in a windowless bathroom